riot-ci/RIOT/tests/pkg_edhoc_c/README.md

 ### Initiator

-First find out what is the local ipv6 address of the tap interface:
+First find out the local ipv6 address of the tap interface:

 ```
 ifconfig tap0